zhangchi233/dtm_points_cloud/README.md

 open main.py file, and read the comment
 (notice these file is just use for testing, i strongly recommend u to test it seperately, since we update our code and can't make sure the code in main.py still working or noe furthermore since python is single thread, and it will takes u loads of time)
+# some other functions
+## how to visulize the csf process in 3d plot
+to check the result of csf, we add a dynamic method in cloth class, which is used to implement csf and input true or false in the argument showing originalz or show difference u can visulize the particles' 3d plot if both argument is false, then it show the result after csf
+## isoline extraction algorithm:
+first define the points' position on cells boundary: we iterate 2*2 block on dtm layer and store the coordinates of points the same as the isoline level according to the points' number, we form segments in each block store the segments two ends coordinate and its block index, and the neight block of two ends' index get all segments: in a list, find a segments neighbor segments according to segments' index and its neightbor index add next end into ring remove a segment if its two end has connected from list, pop a new segment and start another ring of that level
+## the main.py?
+it is like a test file to test each sections function and methods, however, since we keep update our code, some method may out of date, my dear teammates, strongly recommend u to test each parts method in targeted file
+## why pickle?
+it is annoying that the laspy official document so ambiguous and i dont like its way to store x,y,z value, for ur convenience, i dump it into a pickle file in the cropping.py,since each time we only use points'x,y,z values, why not just directly read from pickle file